 - Bake and enjoy.

-NOTE: Samsas may be frozen.
-Add cooled savory pies to a Ziploc bag and freeze.
-To serve, thaw samsas and bake for a few minutes to reheat.
+NOTE: Samosas may be frozen.
+Add cooled savory pies to a plastic freezer bag and freeze.
+To serve, thaw samosas and bake for a few minutes to reheat.

 Okay, so if you are not used to cumin and coriander as seasonings, you may NOT like the taste of the filling.
 You can substitute those seasonings with whatever your favorite seasoning is or use Vegeta, because you can never go wrong with Vegeta ;).
 My dad loves these but he does not care for cumin or coriander so I make him a few with Vegeta.

 Getting to know you: Do you have a favorite Uzbek dish?
 I’d love to hear about it in the comments below.

 Uzbek Samsa Recipe

 - 4 Tbsp unsalted butter, melted

 - Combine cumin, coriander, salt, and pepper in a bowl.
 Set aside.

 - Trim fat off chicken and cut into small cubes.
 Finely chop onion, mince garlic, and finely cube the potatoes.
 Grate 2 Tbsp cold butter.
 Finely chop fresh herbs if you like herbs.